flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20181103-18-12-3-lying-in-state-george-h-w-bush.md

     Capitol & Rosa Parks (only woman to lie in state or honor).
   card_citation: ''
 card_5:
-  card_text: "> “It is with great sadness that we mark the passing of one of Americaa\x19s greatest points of light, the death of President George H.W.
-Bush.”\n> \n> President Trump declared Dec.
+  card_text: "> “It is with great sadness that we mark the passing of one of Americaax19s greatest points of light, the death of President George H.W.
+Bush.”n> n> President Trump declared Dec.
 5, the day of Pres.
 H.W.
 Bush's Washington D.C. funeral, a national day of mourning and ordered flags flown half-staff for 30 days from his day of passing."
   card_citation: ''
 card_10:
   card_text: >-